brian14708/wh-briefings/statements-releases/2021-03/2021-03-09-statement-by-press-secretary-jen-psaki-on-the-14th-anniversary-of-the-abduction-of-robert-levinson.md

 modified_time: 2021-03-08 19:01:27-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/09/statement-by-press-secretary-jen-psaki-on-the-14th-anniversary-of-the-abduction-of-robert-levinson/
 published_time: 2021-03-09 08:00:00-05:00
-title: Statement by Press Secretary Jen Psaki on the 14th Anniversary of the Abduction of Robert Levinson
+title: "Statement by Press Secretary Jen\_Psaki on the 14th Anniversary of the Abduction\
+  \ of Robert\_Levinson"
 ---

 Today, we again mark the tragic anniversary of the abduction in Iran of